Authentication API Documentation

 You can choose between different algorithm designs via the quality parameter, according to your objective.
 Changing the quality parameter can result in a different Score of the Verify call in order to optimize for a different purpose.

 Quality = 1 (optimize for UX) is aimed at improving the user experience by reducing the False Rejection Rate.
-Users will be more likely to to pass on the first try even if they type a bit differently.
+Users will be more likely to pass on the first try even if they type a bit differently.
 This algorithm design comes at the expense of an increased False Acceptance Rate.

 Quality = 3 (optimize for Security) is aimed at improving security by reducing the False Acceptance Rate.
 For this algorithm design to work well, you should consider using longer texts.
 This algorithm design comes at the expense of an increased False Rejection Rate.